byronbytes/My-Website/README.md

 # My Website
-A little project that I made in HTML.
-Mostly just about me!
-So you can learn some info about me.
+A little project that I made in HTML so you can learn some info about me.
+I don't actively update this but when I do I usually make improvements and make it look better.